 Timeline: Key moments in the history of armed conflict between India and Pakistan

-A deadly attack on tourists in the disputed Kashmir last week has plunged relations between India and Pakistan to new lows, with both sides hinting at imminent military action

-A deadly attack on tourists in Kashmir last week has plunged relations between India and Pakistan to new lows, with both sides hinting at imminent military action.
+India said its Operation Sindoor struck nine Pakistani sites on Wednesday that provided "terrorist infrastructure" and from which attacks against it were orchestrated.
+Its military spokesperson said the sites were completely destroyed.

+Sindoor, which refers to the red vermilion powder worn by married Hindu women, is an apparent reference to the widows left by the 22 April attack that killed 26 men, most of them Hindu.

-India accuses Pakistan of backing the massacre, in which 26 men, mostly Indian Hindus, were killed, a charge Pakistan denies.
-Both countries have since expelled diplomats and citizens, ordered the border shut and closed their airspace for each other.
+India accuses Pakistan of backing the massacre, a charge Pakistan denies.
+Both had also expelled diplomats and citizens, ordered the border shut and closed their airspace for each other ahead of Wednesday’s strikes.

-Soldiers on each side have exchanged fire along their de facto border, with each blaming the other for shooting first.

 Here's a look at multiple conflicts between the two countries since their bloody partition in 1947: